How to Print From a Remote Desktop to a Local Printer

 While some companies have been wondering if that can spontaneously stand up a remote desktop environment during the current situation, those that already have encountered new problems, like how to enable users to print from a remote desktop to a local printer.
 The difficultly here is that every printer suddenly becomes a remote printer with WVD.

-In our interview with Scott Seddon, Senior Technical Consultant at ezeep and ThinPrint, we go into Windows Virtual Desktop printing in more detail.
+In our interview with Scott Seddon, Senior Technical Consultant at ezeep and ThinPrint, we go into Azure Virtual Desktop printing in more detail.
 Luckily, ezeep can be remotely deployed with ease via the ezeep connector or ezeep print app.

 The existing local printers which your users have at home can be made available in WVD by the ezeep connector on the user’s laptop.
 This automatically discovers the printers and makes them securely addressable from the cloud.
 There isn’t much more to the process than that; if the WVD prerequisites are in place, getting your users to print from a remote desktop to a local printer with ezeep is straightforward.